vectorgrp/sil-kit/docs/configuration/middleware-configuration.rst

      - Description

    * - Registry
+     - The optional :ref:`VAsio Registry configuration<sec:mwcfg-vasio-registry>`.

+.. _sec:mwcfg-vasio-registry:

+.. list-table:: VAsio Registry Configuration
+   :widths: 15 85
+   :header-rows: 1

+   * - Property Name
+     - Description

+   * - Hostname
+     - The hostname to be used by participants when connecting to the IbRegistry.
+       By default, the registry is expected to be running on "localhost".

+   * - Port
-     - The optional Registry section allows specifying the hostname and a base port to be used by participants when connecting to the IbRegistry.
-By default, the registry is expected to be running on "localhost" and is listening on port 8500 + *IbDomainId*.
+     - The base port to be used by participants when connecting to the IbRegistry.
+       By default, the registry is expected to listen on the port 8500 + *IbDomainId*.

+   * - Logger
+     - Optional :ref:`Logger configuration<sec:cfg-participant-logger>` for the logger used by the registry.

 .. _sec:mwcfg-fastrtps: